Erebot/Erebot_Module_Skeleton_Doc/Installation.rst

     $ mkdir -p erebot
     $ git clone git://github.com/Erebot/|project|.git |composer_name|

-Last but not least, install the rest of this module's `prerequisites`_ and then run:
+Last but not least, install the rest of this module's :ref:`prerequisites` and then run:

 ..  parsed-code:: bash